 “Tradition.
 Without our traditions, our lives would be as shaky as…as a fiddler on the roof!”

 And so begins the famous musical Fiddler on the Roof, the story of a Jewish father trying to keep his family Jewish in Imperial Russia.
 Oppressive tradition vs. spontaneous love.
 It was Footloose before Kevin Bacon.

-In Mark 7, Jerusalem sent an envoy of fiddlers to investigate Jesus.
+Jerusalem once sent an envoy of fiddlers to investigate Jesus (Mark 7).
 They caught Jesus and his disciples eating with “impure” hands (vv1-2).
-Jesus did not abide by the strict “tradition of the elders” requiring the meticulous washing all the Gentileness off their hands and dinnerware (vv3-4).
+Jesus did not abide by the strict “tradition of the elders” requiring the meticulous washing of all the Gentileness from their hands and dinnerware (vv3-4).
 He kept them off balance on the roof.